The ABCDEFG of Little Strings: Examples

 The resulting 3d theory is shown in the right column of figure \ref{F4folding}.
 Now, notice that the above $v$ factors used in the truncation are identical on nodes 1 and 5, and identical and nodes 2 and 4.
 These become the $v$ factors of $T^{5d}_{F_4}$ for the two short roots.
 The $v$ factors on nodes 3 and 6 become the $v$ factors of $T^{5d}_{F_4}$ for the two long roots.

-There is one slight caveat: a bifundamental hypermultiplet truncating a partition on the long root 2 starting from the long root 1 is now accompanied by a $q^{-1}$ factor in the argument of the Nekrasov factors in the 5d partition function.
+There is one slight caveat: a bifundamental hypermultiplet truncating a partition starting from the long root 1 to the long root 2 is now accompanied by a $q^{-1}$ factor in the argument of the Nekrasov factors in the 5d partition function\footnote{This could be undone by introducing explicit masses for the bifundamental hypermultiplets, which we chose not to do in this work.}.
 With this adjustment, we obtain the following truncation scheme for $T^{5d}_{F_4}$:

 The resulting 3d theory $G^{3d}$ is shown in the right column of figure \ref{F4folding}.